-If you develop signs of AMS, you should NOT climb higher until your symptoms have resolved (usually within 24 hours).
+If you develop signs of AMS, you should NOT go higher until your symptoms have resolved (usually within 24 hours).
 You should rest and avoid drinking alcohol and taking sedatives or sleeping pills as you recover.

 AMS treatment — AMS treatment includes rest, descent, and may also include medicines to relieve symptoms.
-You should not exercise or climb higher until your symptoms have resolved.
+You should not exercise or proceed higher until your symptoms have resolved.
 You should also know when and if you need to seek help.
 (See 'When to seek help' below.)

 ●Headache – You can take non-prescription medicines for headache, such as aspirin, acetaminophen (brand name: Tylenol), or ibuprofen (sample brand names: Advil, Motrin).

 ●Descent – If your symptoms do not improve or worsen over 24 to 48 hours, descend to an altitude where you feel better.
-Most people feel better after descending 1600 to 3300 feet (500 to 1000 meters).
+Most people feel better after descending 1600 to 3300 feet (500 to 1000 m).

 ●Acetazolamide – Acetazolamide is a prescription medicine that you can take to treat and prevent AMS.